pcsiszar/Shadowrun-5.5/Core/Errata.md

 Each time you take an addictive substance, you will immediately make an addiction test (Pg 414 SR5 CRB).

-For psychologically addicting drugs, the test will be [Logic +Willpower +(11 - Drug's Effective Addiction Rating) +(other modifiers)].
+For psychologically addicting drugs, the test will be [Max(Logic|Charisma) + Willpower  + (other modifiers)].

-For physiologically addicting drugs, the test will be [Body + Willpower + (11 - Drug's Effective Addiction Rating) + (other modifiers)].
+For physiologically addicting drugs, the test will be [Body + Willpower + (other modifiers)].

-For drugs that are "
-Both", the test will be the worse of your two dicepools for the above.
+For drugs that are "Both", the test will be the worse of your two dicepools for the above.
 Only permanent attribute augmentations apply to the dicepools for this test.
 If you fail the test, you immediately suffer the effects of a failed addiction test.

 On a failed roll, the Addiction worsens by one level (Mild to Moderate, Moderate to Severe, Severe to Burnout), or the character gains the Addiction quality at the Mild level if not yet addicted.
 Afterwards, the character doesn’t have to make any more Addiction tests when taking additional doses of the same drug in that session.

+If you are addicted, you have to stay clean for an amount of days equal to the Drug's Addiction Rating in order to get rid of the addiction.
+At the start of each day, you take an Addiction test, which if you fail, the withdrawal effects of your addiction kick in for the rest of the day.

 A character cannot increase their dice pool on the Drug Resistance test by using drugs to increase their physical or mental attributes.